Ulysses vs. iA Writer: A New Comparison

 Its flexibility allows Ulysses to be many things to many people.
 If you’re used to writing in a serif font with rich text previews, you can style the editor to look that way.
 If you love iA Writer’s look, you can replicate it exactly within Ulysses, giving you access to the same aesthetic without sacrificing any of the additional functionality.

-In fact, here’s a fun experiment: can you tell which app is which in the comparison below?
+In fact, here’s a fun experiment: can you tell which app is which in the screenshots below?

 Of course, we’re often reminded that design is how it works too, not just how it looks, so making Ulysses look like iA Writer is only part of the equation.